 The key is to not believe in sickness or health.

-It doesn’t matter if I am on my periods or I have a cold or I broke up or I am hungover — I sit down in the chair and stare at the screen.
+It doesn’t matter if I am on my periods or I have a cold or I am upset — I sit down in the chair and stare at the screen.
 I use a heat belt to calm down the period pain if I have to.
 Most of the times, this pin-down-yourself-to-the-chair tactic works.
 I start scribbling on the paper, and after some shitty entree, the main course comes.
 Sometimes, even after trying for many hours, I have nothing meaningful; I blame myself.

 Writing is neither a task, nor a job, nor a career — it is your routine.